Have you heard about the magic penny before? What about turning one little penny into over $10 million? No?

 Related: I manage all my finances with a free Personal Capital account.
 It’s the best thing since sliced bread!

-I recommend Betterment for beginner investors and Capital One 360 for savings.
-If you’re more advanced, then check out TradeKing, Scottrade, or even Motif Investing (based on themes/industries) or these other great online brokerages, who have low fees!
+I recommend Betterment for beginner investors because I know and use it.
+If you’re more advanced, then check out TradeKing, Scottrade, or Vanguard.

 Well, there you have it.
 That’s how you can turn one penny into over $10 million in a month.
 It’s the power of compound interest and I love it!
 Sometimes it’s hard to comprehend something we don’t truly understand.
 Most people, including myself would say this is impossible and it doesn’t work, but the Excel sheet up there says otherwise.
 I wasn’t a believer for a long time.
 I didn’t really care about anything but my bank account balance.
 I was foolish and shortsighted.
 I didn’t long term.
 I was just focused on now.
 I’m lucky enough to have figured it out in my twenties.
 Others may not be so lucky, but it’s never too late to start stashing away money for retirement.
 Trust me, it’s never too late!

 What do you think about this little math problem?
 Did you think it was possible?